R-N-D-M/CityDashboard/README.md

-# BarCompass #
+# CityDashboard #
-Find me the beer
+What's going on [SF]

 ## Getting Started ##

-To start the application simply run
+To start the application locally simply run
 ```bash
 npm install
 npm start
 ```
-From the home directory.
+From the home directory and open up http://localhost:3000/.